Not since the days of the First Doctor, had three seperate companions travelled with the Doctor – for an extended period; all at the same time.

-As per the three companions, you couldn’t of had a more different trio – in terms of character, diversity and outlook – and at times all three jockeyed for position in the stories as a kind of power struggle took place, to be ‘head companion’.
+In terms of characters, you couldn’t of had a more diverse trio, in diversity and outlook – and at times all three companions had to jockey for position -in the stories, as a kind of power-struggle took place, to be ‘head boy’.

 Origin : Alzaria

 “I thought the whole point of this Pharos [Earth radio telescope] Project of yours, was to track down alien intelligences.
 We thought we’d save you the trouble and come to you!”
 Adric – Castrovalva

 Adric (Matthew Waterhouse), was a humanoid ‘Alzerian’ teenager – from an alternate universe (known as E-Space).
 His family was dead and he roamed the Alzerian swamps, on his homeworld – in a teenage gang.

 His character was originally written and intended, as a space-version of the ‘Artful Dodger’ but in practice – came over more like a precocious but on the spectrum – mathematical genius.

 The Alzerian’s were more adaptable than their Earth human counterparts, having the ability to rapidly evolve.
 They were stronger and healed quicker from injury.

 The Alzerians had apparently crashlanded on planet Alzeria, from whereabouts unknown.
 They used their crashed spaceship as refuge from the aquatic gill-men of the swamp, who attacked them, during the seasonal “mistfall”, in Full Circle – 1980.

 It was here, that Adric met the Fourth Doctor and companions – Romana and K9.
 Who themselves, were stuck in the alternate reality of E-Space and were attempting to get back to (regular) N-Space.

 They also uncovered the hidden truth, that Adric’s race had evolved directly from the Marshmen – and the crashed ship that had apparently bought them here, was actually a lie; built to make the Alzerian’s believe they were off-world’ers.